History of Tolk

 How Tolk was born

-In June 2024, I created a pull request FunC v0.5.0.
-Besides this PR, I've written a roadmap for what can be enhanced in FunC, syntactically and semantically.
+In June 2024, I submitted a pull request: FunC v0.5.0 — along with a roadmap for how FunC could be improved, syntactically and semantically.

-Instead of merging v0.5.0 and continuing to develop FunC, we decided to fork it.
-To leave FunC untouched as it is.
+But instead of merging it, we made a decision: To fork.
+To leave FunC untouched.
+As it is.
 As it always was.
-And to develop a new language driven by a fresh and new name.
+And to create a new language driven by a fresh and new name.

-On TON Gateway, from 1 to 2 November in Dubai, I gave a speech presenting Tolk to the public, and we released it the same day.
+On the TON Gateway in Dubai in November 2024, I gave a speech presenting Tolk to the public.
 The video is available on YouTube.

 Meaning of the name "Tolk"